rupnikj/nodeimu/README.md

 # nodeimu

-Nodejs bindings for accessing IMU data using RTIMULib2.
+Nodejs bindings for accessing IMU/pressure/humidity/temperature data using RTIMULib2.
 The addon uses nodejs/nan.
+It has been tested on Sense HAT for Raspberry Pi.

 ## Install